 Personal Trainer

-Registered Nurse (R.N.)
+Registered Nurse (RN)

-Registered Practical Nurse (R.P.N.)
+Registered Practical Nurse (RPN)

-In Canada, a labour shortage is expected through 2028 where there will be more job openings available than there will be job seekers to fill them.
-A moderate number of new positions and a moderate number of positions available due to retirements are expected in Ontario.
-A growing and aging population provincially, an increasing need for health care services, a great demand on the health care system because of the COVID-19 pandemic, investments to increase care and capacity at long-term care homes, and initiatives to support home and community care services, including acute care needs, expansions to health care facilities, and the construction of new hospitals, are all expected to increase employment in this area.
+The labour shortage conditions seen in recent years is expected to persist through 2031 in Canada.
+The employment outlook in Ontario will be very good, with employment growth leading to several new positions and a moderate number of positions becoming available due to retirements.
+Employment growth will be expected from the growing and aging population in Ontario increasing the need for health care services, a greater demand on the health care system because of the COVID-19 pandemic and a backlog of medical procedures, investments to increase care and capacity at long-term care homes, initiatives to support home and community care services, including acute care needs, and expansions to health care facilities and the construction of new hospitals in the province.
+Hospitals, nursing and residential care facilities, and home health care service providers and offices of physicians are where employment can be found.